rustyeddy/rustyeddy.com/content/software/kanban.md

 ---

 Expect the task list to be ever evolving.
-During the discovery session and defining the MVP you will begin to identify an initial set of tasks, and as the project precedes additional tasks will be realized.
+During the discovery session and defining the MVP, you will begin to identify an initial set of tasks.
+As the project precedes, additional tasks will be realized.

 Whenever and however a new task is identified, that task will be placed on the kanban board in the to do list section.